-The parallels are exact—nutritional/nurturing deprivation, tissue damage, circulation damage, structural damage, etc. The only difference is that the damage sustained by the Emotional Body can be partially or completely frozen in sustained shock over time through denial, suppression, fragmentation and splitting.
+The parallels are exact—just as our physical bodies can experience nutritional or nurturing deprivation, tissue damage, circulation damage, or structural damage, the Emotional Body carries its damage in the form of developmental and cognitive impairment.
+The only real difference is that the injury sustained by the Emotional Body—and the complex grief and trauma that forms in our hearts as a result—can be partially or entirely frozen in sustained shock over time through denial, suppression, fragmentation, dissociation, and splitting.

-There are four distinct modalities in Doing Your Work that rebuild our emotional bodies so that we have healthy choices again: 1) creating emotional literacy and sobriety, which means identifying our emotions and not acting them out, 2) breath and energy practices to reawaken and reanimate the emotional body into spontaneous self-expression, 3) discovering and rebuilding our boundaries with our awakening emotional voice and 4) Reparenting, which means bonding with and reuniting with the little kid and inner teenager so we build a strong foundation of success for our young adult and mature adult.
+There are four modalities in Doing Your Work that rebuild our emotional bodies and heal our nervous systems so that we have healthy choices again — 1) creating emotional literacy and sobriety, which means feeling, identifying, and articulating our emotions, while containing them in a grounded way and not acting them out with others — 2) breathwork and cognitive awareness practices to identify our trauma responses, reawaken the emotional body and balance the nervous system into a healthy projection of our authentic self — 3) discovering and rebuilding our boundaries and resolving grief in our relationships through using our awakening emotional voice and building a healthy personal narrative — 4) Reparenting, which means bonding with and reuniting with the little kid and inner teenager inside of us, so we can build a strong, emotionally integrated foundation of success for our young adult and mature adult selves

-The ultimate goal of doing healing work like this is to bring all of our emotional experience into our hearts for complete acceptance and self-nurturing.
-As the heart and emotions unite, the mind can receive this new love as truth, and shed the wounded thinking that comes from dysfunctional relationships.
-And from there, our true emotional voice can emerge in our life and relationships.
+The ultimate goal of committing to doing healing work like this is to bring all of our emotional experiences into our hearts and minds for complete acceptance and self-nurturing through a balanced nervous system.
+As the heart and emotions unite, our minds can receive this new love as truth and shed the wounded thinking we acquire from dysfunctional relationships.
+From there, our authentic emotional voice can emerge in our lives and relationships.